streamwithadot/TheQKit/README.md

 2) To use the Example app either Firebase or AccountKit (with "Sign in with Apple" coming soon) will need to be utilized and setup on the app and that login flow implemented.
 Once a user has been authenticated through these services can you pass the relative information to the SDK to create a user on The Q platform.

-    2a) For Firebase this includes adding the GoogleServices.plist file and any info.plist modifications 2b) For AccountKit modifications to the app's info.plist are necessary
+    2a) For Firebase this includes adding the GoogleServices.plist file and any info.plist modifications

-3) Sharing to snapchat is provided through the SDK, if the `SCSDKClientID` is found in the target's info.plist file it will use the account associated with that (or fail without it)

 # Installation